stephenatwell/grilledcheese/Readme.txt

+Dalle 2 prompt: a grilled cheese sandwich running on kubernetes

-Prompt: write a docker image for a website that displays an image of a grilled cheese sandwich Chat GPT Response:
+Chat GPT Prompt: write a docker image for a website that displays an image of a grilled cheese sandwich Chat GPT Response:
 Here's an example of a Dockerfile that creates a Docker image for a simple website that displays an image of a grilled cheese sandwich: